webdriverio/webdriverio/docs/guide/usage/customcommands.md

 });
 ```

-If you use external libraries that support promises, a nice approach to easy integrate them is to wrap certain API methods within a custom commands:
+If you use external libraries (e.g. to do database calls) that support promises, a nice approach to easy integrate them is to wrap certain API methods within a custom commands:

 ```js
 browser.customCommand('doExternalJob', function async (params) {